 Children are not always the most welcome patrons at restaurants, and I get that.
 I have two children of my own.
-They are loud, messy, and full of energy and that can be annoying to those around us.
+They are loud, messy, and full of energy and that can be annoying to the people around us.

 Grandparents tend to handle the noise well — sometimes stopping at our table to chat with our kids or give them the “Granny Eye” (with a smile of course).
-I even had one gentleman, on a day my daughter was especially difficult, order jello to be sent to my table to appease my daughter while she waited on her meal!
+I even had one gentleman, on a day my daughter was especially difficult, order jello to appease my daughter while she waited on her meal.
 And although I don’t want to reward my daughter for her rambunctious behavior, I was grateful for the man’s understanding heart.

 But I’ve also had people tell me that parents should not go out with children.
 That if your child cannot stay quiet, that you need to get up and leave.
 Leave without your meal at the restaurant.
 Abandon your shopping cart at the grocery store.
 Get the heck out of Dodge.

-While I get children can be annoying, I think that attitude is unfair.
+While I understand children can be annoying, that kind of attitude is unfair.
 Why are children and parents the only ones required to be on their best behavior in public?
 Why don’t we have the same expectation for adults?